Bauero/Bauero/README.md

   <span style="font-size: 16px; margin-left: 6px; vertical-align: middle; color: black;">Orange Poland</span>
 </a>.
 I love working with data, and in near future I will be focusing on gathering experience and knowledge in this area.

-If my github activity tree looks empty it usually means I had a lot to do in my job - but like with plants, I'm trying my best to keep it greeen 🌳 😅
+If my github activity tree looks empty it usually means I had a lot to do in my job - but like with plants, I'm trying my best to keep it alive and <span style="color: green;">green</span> 😉

 ## My setup of choice
 [![My Skills](https://skillicons.dev/icons?i=apple,ubuntu,vscode,github)](https://skillicons.dev)